 In an effort to accommodate for Little Leaguers to play with their classmates, and ease the burden on parents and guardians, Little League has amended its residency requirements to allow children to play in the local league whose boundaries where they attend school is located.
 To verify enrollment, parents will need to bring an official school document, such as a report card or school enrollment form, confirming enrollment in the school for the current academic year, dated before October 1, 2013.

 Little League is always looking for more ways to give all children the opportunity to have the best Little League experience possible, said Patrick Wilson, Little League Senior Vice President of Operations and Program Development.
 This new rule will provide more flexibility for families to participate in the leagues that best fits their children.

-NWLL will generate a list of schools within our boundary on our Registration page.
+NWLL has posted a list of Schools within the NWLL boundary on our Eligibility page.